JilaFramework/jila-mobile/README.md

-* Work in Progress. *

-# What is this?
+## What is this?

-**Jila** is a framework for building simple language learning apps.
+[**Jila**](http://jilaframework.github.io) is a framework for building simple language learning apps.
 This particular repository is the mobile web / Apache Cordova front end.
+It was originally intended as a mobile application but has been used on different platforms due to it being based on web technologies.

 The **Jila** app is built using the [Middleman](http://middlemanapp.com) static site generator.
 Client-side assets are managed using [Bower](http://bower.io/).
 When used as a Cordova app it makes use of the [Apache Cordova](http://cordova.apache.org/) command-line tools which themselves are built on [NodeJS](http://nodejs.org/).

-# Prerequisites
+## Prerequisites

-- Homebrew
-- Ruby 2.1
+- Ruby
-- Node.js 0.10
+- Node.js
+- Xcode (for iOS apps)
+- Android SDK (for Android apps)
+- Apache Ant (for Android apps)

-# Installation
+## Installation

 Install Ruby gems
 `bundle install`

-Install Bower
-`npm install -g bower`

-Install Bower packages
-`bower install`

-Install Cordova and dependencies
-`npm install -g cordova`
-`npm install -g plugman`
-`npm install -g ios-deploy`
-`npm install -g ios-sim`

-Install Ant
-`brew install ant`
+Bootstrap non-Ruby tools (this may require sudo) `bundle exec rake install_tools`

 Bootstrap Cordova platforms and plugins
-`rake bootstrap`
+`bundle exec rake bootstrap`

-# Getting Started
+## Getting Started

-## Development
+### Development
-Use 'middleman server' to load your work.
+Use `bundle exec middleman` to load your work.
+This will by default start a server at 'http://localhost:4567'.

-## Testing
+### Testing
 The **Jila** framework uses [Jasmine](http://jasmine.github.io/) for unit testing.
-Once your server is running it can be accessed at 'http://localhost:[port]/jasmine'
+Once your server is running it can be accessed at 'http://localhost:4567/jasmine'.

+### Mobile Web
+As it is based on web technologies, Jila can be used on any platform that supports the modern web.
+It falls back to HTML5 audio for playback and remote access of images and audio.
+There is a rake task for building the site which you can use with `bundle exec rake build_site`.

-## Mobile App
+### Mobile App
-### Enable Platforms
-The core repository includes a list of the Cordova plugins currently being used, but not the platforms eg. iOS or Android.
-To enable these you will need to use the Cordova command-line tools to add what you require.
-Check with the Cordova documentation on how to do this.

-### Build and Run
-Middleman is configured to output the compiled code into the directory structure expected by Cordova.
-As such, to run on the target platform it's just a matter of building via Middleman and running the appropriate Cordova command eg. 'middleman build && cordova run ios'.
-To simplify this process we have created some Rake tasks, use 'rake -T' to see the available commands.
+There are rake tasks that coordinate the building of the site and deploying to the various platforms.
+You can see the full list of them using `bundle exec rake -T`.

+## Customisation
+There are a few ways that Jila is configurable out of the box, these are located in the file **configuration.coffee**.
+The most important of which is probably the **BACKEND_URL** which specifies where the administration console is hosted.
+The app can be re-styled without any changes to the functionality.
+If you do make changes, **please consider submitting a pull request so the community can benefit**.